 Rehab centers, such as SOBA College Recovery, offer medications to enable patients to undergo withdrawal more easily.
 They put a detailed treatment plan in place to ensure short -term use.
-Many of their substance abuse treatment clients are off of Suboxne in a short period of time and on a road to long-term recovery.
+Many of their substance abuse treatment clients are off of Suboxone in a short period of time and on a road to long-term recovery.

-Drug Rehabs New Jersey Options
+Drug Rehabs New Jersey Options:

-There are several drug rehabs New Jersey options available.
+There are several drug rehabs in New Jersey options available.
 Self-home detox is never advisable.
 If individuals who are addicted to opiates try to go through detox themselves without medical assistance, they could be putting themselves in danger.
 Not only is a relapse considerably more likely when addicts try to go through detoxification alone, but the symptoms could also be significantly more severe, causing other health problems.

 One less well-known, but nonetheless ever-present withdrawal symptom, is the thought of suicide.
 While not everybody going through withdrawal will feel suicidal, depression is extremely common.
 And, when someone is going through the early days of withdrawal, his or her mood swings may result in seemingly endless dark thoughts.
 Without proper medical supervision, individuals may act on these dark thoughts with fatal consequences.

-A drug rehab is not only there for those going through the process of detox.
+Drug rehab is not only there for those going through the process of detox.
 They are also there in the long term to offer support once the individual has left the facility and returned home.
-They should with the whole family to build up the strong support network for the individual that is so invaluable for long-term sobriety.
+They should with the whole family to build up a strong support network for the individual that is so invaluable for long-term sobriety.